 - Draw conclusions about planning and running a business by analyzing their experience

 Like other JA programs, Business of Our Own is curriculum-linked, student-centred and skills-focused.
-This program is delivered by a qualified business volunteer in 4 one-hour sessions over 2-6 class visits, at no cost to schools or groups.
+The program can delivered by a qualified business volunteer in 4 one-hour sessions, at no cost to schools or groups.

 Delivery of Business of Our Own in BC is generously sponsored by: